 Our Trust has taken up the responsibility of supporting meritorious students from rural areas, who have no means of financial support.
-Especially, students pursuing Medicine, Engineering and professional degree courses are provided with financial support to pursue their academic career.
+Especially, students pursuing Medicine, Engineering, and professional degree courses are provided with financial support to pursue their academic careers.

-We distribute Books and other study materials in schools of rural areas.
-Since 2007, we have been helping many meritorious students who get admission into Engineering, Medicine and other professional courses.
-We do this on a continuous basis, till they complete their education.
+We distribute books and other study materials in schools in rural areas.
+Since 2007, we have been helping many meritorious students who get admission into Engineering, Medicine, and other professional courses.
+We do this continuously, till they complete their education.

 Our support includes:

-Through our Trust, we actively counsel and help locals to enrol their Children into Schools and ensure that almost all children avail formal education.
+Through our Trust, we actively counsel and help locals to enroll their Children in Schools and ensure that almost all children avail formal education.

-The Trust has adopted a 9 year old girl child whose parents died of AIDS, based on a report published in Andhra Jyothi Daily.
-The girl is in now is studying in Govt School at Kona, Kalakada Mandal, Chittoor District.
+- The Trust has adopted a 9-year-old girl child whose parents died of AIDS, based on a report published in Andhra Jyothi Daily.
+The girl is now studying in Government School at Kona, Kalakada Mandal, Chittoor District.
 She will be supported for further education and her employment/settlement.

-The Trust took care of an Orphan student to continue Intermediate course at Vidyodaya College, Tirupati and also supported him in taking long term coaching for EAMCET.
+- The Trust took care of an Orphan student to continue the Intermediate course at Vidyodaya College, Tirupati, and also supported him in taking long-term coaching for EAMCET.

-Educational support provided for 5 students of Engineering, 3 students of Medicine and 6 more from other professional courses.
+- Educational support was provided for 5 students of Engineering, 3 students of Medicine, and 6 more from other professional courses.